MooersLab/EasyPyMOL/README.md

 ### Exam2function.py

-is mapped to a number of commands.
+Defines aliases `q1-q8` for questions 1-8 from exam 2 of the OUHSC Macromolecular Systems [course](https://apps.ouhsc.edu/studentinfo/Courses.aspx?College=GRAD).
+Each alias is mapped to a number of commands.

 1. Create `~/Scripts/PyMOLScripts` and store the script in this subfolder.